 Listing 7-14: Bringing HashMap into scope in an idiomatic way

-There’s no strong reason behind this idiom; this is just the convention that has emerged, and folks have gotten used to reading and writing Rust code this way.
+There’s no strong reason behind this idiom: it’s just the convention that has emerged, and folks have gotten used to reading and writing Rust code this way.

-The exception to this idiom is if you are bringing two items with the same name into scope with use statements, as Rust doesn’t allow that.
-Listing 7-15 shows how to bring two Result types into scope that have the same name but different parent modules, and how to refer to them.
+The exception to this idiom is if we’re bringing two items with the same name into scope with use statements, because Rust doesn’t allow that.
+Listing 7-15 shows how to bring two Result types into scope that have the same name but different parent modules and how to refer to them.

 Filename: src/lib.rs